Duofiller/docs/getting started.md

 Hold push button for 5 seconds and release to reset network settings.
 5 seconds is indicated by a blue led.

 Hold push button for 10 seconds and release to reset all settings to factory default.
 10 seconds is indicated by a red led.

 To abort the reset, hold for more than 15 seconds and release.
-The filler will start with all settings intact.

 ## Firmware upgrade